elamaran619/amazon-quicksight-user-guide/doc_source/adding-a-calculated-field-analysis.md

 + In a pivot table, custom aggregations can't be added to table calculations\.
 + Scatter plots with custom aggregations need at least one dimension under **Group/Color** in the field wells\.

-For details about supported functions and operators, see [Amazon QuickSight Calculated Field Function and Operator ReferenceFunctions and Operators](calculated-field-reference.md)\.
+For details about supported functions and operators, see [Calculated Field Function and Operator Reference for Amazon QuickSight Functions and Operators](calculated-field-reference.md)\.

 **Topics**
 + [avg](avg-function.md)